sumanyuj/one-thing/README.md

 # one-thing

-A small React/Vite experience to capture your “One Thing”, set where and how long you’ll do it, then run a focused timer with an animated hourglass.
+A small React/Vite experience to capture your “One Thing”, set where and how long you’ll do it, then run a focused timer with an animated hourglass with sand particles!

 ## Getting started